0x9simon/slaysybil/README.md

 # Deliverables
 ## Our Tech Report
 We strongly suggest you to download the $\color{green}{antisybil-V5.pptx} $, our comprehensive 43-page tech report.
 The ppt contains our thinking, logic, methodology, algorithms and reasoning on a bunch of cases.
-We propose and develop four approaches, namely (1) bulk transfers pattern mining, (2) bulk donations pattern mining, (3) sequential behavior pattern mining and (4) asset-transfer graph mining for slaying sybil.
+We propose and develop four approaches, namely (1) **bulk transfers pattern mining** , (2) **bulk donations pattern mining**, (3) **sequential behavior pattern mining** and (4) **asset-transfer graph mining** for slaying sybil.
 These approaches form a systematic algorithmic LEGO and totally find $\color{green}{16,994}$ High Risk Sybils.
-Besides, we make our first attempt to detect $\color{green}{grant}$ $\color{green}{fraud}$ and find one case.
+Besides, we make our first attempt to detect **grant fraud** and find one case.
+Let me briefly introduce the main ideas and results of our tech report.

+(1) We collected some important datasets valuable to Gitcoin(Page 5), the Ethereum and Polygon transfers related to GR15 contributors from Alchemy and zySync from its api.
+From Chainbase and dune, we obtained the token price and some useful smart contract tags.
+We also labelled some addresses and smart contracts by ourself.

+(2)Attackers (or farmers)  invest their time (to manipulate) and money (to donate) to perform Sybil attacks.
+Definitely they prefer to have a higher ROI (Return on investment).
+We propose the concept of bulk transfer and bulk donations in page 7.
+We find some commonly-used tools such as disperse.app, multisend, buldsender (page 14).
+We design a set of risk indicator and rules to eliminate High-Risk Sybils.(page 19)

+(3) We define the sequential behavior pattern mining to make EOA(address) behavior computable so as to facilitate sybil discovery.
+Cluster algorithm is used to discover group of Sybils behaving in a similar way.
+Heatmap visualization is very interesting.  (page 29)

+(4) Graphs are very important to detect Sybils.
+To our knowledge, it is the first time in Web3 to define chain-like and diamond shape Sybil attack.
+(Page 34, 35).
+We use Gephi to visualize and explore a lot of connected components.
+Some gif are provided in this part to show the fund flow of a Syvil attack over time. (page 37, 38).

+(5) grant fraud is not a focus in this hackthon.
+We spend half a day to find one case and present it in page 40.

 ## The Data Directory